 Can’t seem to get rid of that perpetual acne?
 Regular spots and zits are a part and parcel of life, but if you’re noticing a regular pattern with your acne, PCOS could be the underlying cause.
 I know that it was one of the earliest signs of PCOS for me.
 Adult acne is almost always hormonal.
 The reason is elevated testosterone levels, which trigger your sebaceous glands to produce more oil.
 The oil gets trapped in dead skill cells and grime, leading to acne.
 Studies show that up to 45% of women with acne have PCOS, even when they may not display other common signs like menstrual disorders, obesity, or hirsutism.

 Always tired and exhausted?
-Fatigue is another common symptom of PCOS, thanks to the underlying low-grade chronic inflammation in the body.
+One surprising PCOS fact is that fatigue is another common symptom of this condition.
+The underlying low-grade chronic inflammation in the body is to be blamed for fatigue.
 Also, if you notice that you are suddenly very tired just before your period, and have severe PMS symptoms like bloating, breast tenderness and abdominal pains, you could have PCOS.
 Thankfully, a healthy PCOS diet along with Omega 3 supplements that fight inflammation can be really helpful to treat PCOS fatigue.

 You may think that the only thing you have to worry about with PCOS is a few missed periods, some acne and trouble getting pregnant.
 But did you know that a PCOS diagnosis raises your risk to mental disorders?
 Studies have found that there’s a significant risk for mood disorders in women with polycystic ovary syndrome.
 PCOS can cause depression, anxiety, and even eating disorders.

 Many women only come by their PCOS diagnosis when they have trouble getting pregnant.
-But it is possible to get pregnant naturally with PCOS.
+It is a lesser-known fact that it is possible to get pregnant naturally with PCOS.
 Don’t assume you will never conceive with PCOS, or that fertility treatments are a must.
 In fact, researchers have found that as women with PCOS get older, their chance of getting pregnant may be higher.

 We hope you found these PCOS facts informative.
 Let us know if you think we missed on something important!